Picton Activities Attractions Travel Guide Weather

 8. Kayaking

 There are only a few locations in New Zealand in which you might experience pure nature while still being close to major tourist routes.
 One of these areas is Anakiwa, which is near Queen Charlotte Drive.
-When paddling, you may see rich subtropical rainforest in its regenerating state near to the shoreline, within arm's reach.
+When paddling, you may see rich subtropical rainforest in its regenerating state near to the shoreline, within arm's reach of the shoreline.
 There's enough to do with over 1500 kilometers of beachfront to explore.
-This activity is something you can do with anyone, and create long lasting memories!
+This activity is something you can do with anyone and create long-lasting memories!

 Museums